damonsk/onlinewardleymaps/docs/_pages/quickstart.md

 ![Anchors](/assets/qs-anchor.png)

 You'll likely want to reposition that anchor somewhere else on the map.
 OWM has a special syntax that is present on most elements.
 This is ``[<visbility>, <maturity>]``.
 They're a number between 0 and 1.
 For example, 0.9, 0.15.
 Visibility is the y-axis.

+You can instead drag and drop the position and your map text will automatically be updated.